Paul Scheer says the plot of his 'weird, fun' new flick, Slice, may seem hard to swallow

 Any chance you might rethink that?
 Facebook's been in a little bit of hot water.

-The show used to be MySpace and we transitioned to Facebook.
+Scheer: The show used to be MySpace, and we transitioned to Facebook.
 And part of the show, which has been really fun, is not only do we improvise, but we also help sway elections, so it's a twofold purpose.

 Let's talk about your podcast How Did This Get Made?
 I love that it's about movies that people hate or don't see any cinematic value in but you still can't stop watching for a number of reasons.
 You've said it's not about awful movies.
 What's your philosophy?